Hyperbolic groups with planar boundaries: Convergence group actions

-Proposition \ref{prop:planarboundary} also implies that each boundary component is a Jordan curve.
 By Proposition \ref{prop:ginvns}, for any $K\in\PPP$, $G_K$ is a uniform convergence group on $K$.
-We may then conclude from \cite{gabai:S1, casson:jungreis} that $G_K$ is virtually a cocompact Fuchsian group and $K$ is a quasicircle.
+We may then conclude from Theorem \ref{thm:qmonS1} that $G_K$ is virtually isomorphic to a cocompact Fuchsian group.
+Therefore, $K$, as the limit set of a quasiconvex subgroup, is doubling and LLC as explained in the introduction of \S\,\ref{sec:hyp}; hence $K$ is a quasicircle by \cite{tukia:vaisala:qs}.
 Since $G$ acts by uniform quasi-M\"obius maps and there are only finitely many orbits of boundary components, we conclude that $\PPP$ is formed of uniform quasicircles. \endp

 We may now prove Theorem \ref{thm:main}.